The South Australian Multicultural Commission (Commission) is a statutory body that reports to the Minister for Multicultural Affairs.

 of International Studies – Majors; Modern Greek and International Politics.

-in a criminal prosecutorial role.
+Ms Kourakis is a passionate, accomplished and results-driven lawyer, currently employed in a criminal prosecutorial role.
 She has more than 10 years’ experience in the legal sector, specialising in criminal and family law, and she has an in-depth knowledge of the legal, social and systemic issues confronting people of diverse backgrounds.

-Born in Afghanistan and arrived in Australia in 2001 as an asylum seeker fleeing persecution.
+Mr Razaiat was born in Afghanistan and arrived in Australia in 2001 as an asylum seeker fleeing persecution.

 Since arriving in Australia, Mr Razaiat has been a community support worker delivering linguistic, cultural and settlement services to culturally and linguistically diverse community members.
 His desire to help others and contribute to the community led to his work with government to settle new arrivals and to provide volunteer services to temporary protection visa holders across Australia, including those isolated in regional areas.